FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 ### Highlights of Buddha’s Life

+[[Buddha]] is the title Siddhartha Gautama, the founder of Buddhism, acquired after reaching enlightenment.
+Therefore, “Buddha” is not exclusive to Gautama; other people can also be Gautama after achieving enlightenment.
+What separates him from the rest, however, is that he introduced the *Dharma*—the teachings of Buddhism.

+When Gautama was born, a hermit named Asita prophesied that he would be a great leader someday.
+Although it initially pleased the King, he would later worry that Gautama might become a spiritual leader instead of a political one.
+In order to prevent that from happening, he provided Gautama with everything he had ever wanted, and also removed him from situations that might trigger spiritual reflections (e.g., human suffering).

+When Gautama was 29 years old, he went to meet his subjects.
+Despite his father’s plans, Gautama still got exposed to human suffering through something popularly known as the *Four Passing Sights*: an old man, a sick person, a corpse, and an ascetic/monk.
+This made him realize that spiritual development—by abstaining from sensual pleasures—might be the solution to the reality of suffering.

+Guatama then left his comfortable life to become an experienced ascetic.
+After years of restraint from worldly pleasures (in hopes of overcoming suffering), Gautama almost dies from collapsing, but was saved by a girl named Sujata.
+This made him realize that the right path is the one between the two extremes, that is, the path between self-indulgence and self-denial (referred to as *the middle path*).

+Gautama then went on to meditate on the middle path for 49 days, under the *Bodhi* tree.
+After weeks of intense focus, Gautama became enlightened, a Buddha, and was liberated from suffering.
+He finally understood why people suffer, and what they need to do to overcome it.
+With this knowledge, he went to teach others on how to also achieve enlightenment.

 ### Overview of Buddhism

+> [!INFO] Main Components of Buddhism
+> Buddhism has three essential parts, known as the *Three Jewels of Buddhism*:
+>
+> 1. **Buddha -** the representation of enlightenment; hence, Buddhists strive to emulate his life.
+> 2. **Dharma -** all of Buddha’s teachings.
+> 3. **Sangha -** the community of Buddhist monks and nuns who teach the Dharma to the laymen.

+There are two major traditions in Buddhism: *Theravada Buddhism* and *Mahayana Buddhism*.
+The former is dominant in Thailand, Sri Lanka, Laos, Cambodia, and Myanmar; the latter is dominant in China, Japan, Korea, Tibet, Nepal, Bhutan, and Mongolia.

+Although the two traditions share the same basic teachings, they differ in some aspects.
+Firstly, when it comes to the authoritative texts, Theravadins only accept the *Tripitaka*, while Mahayanists recognize some other writings which are collectively referred to as the *Mahayana Sutras*.
+Secondly, Theravadins believe that Buddhas are only human beings who have lived then died; on the other hand, Mahayanists also believe in spiritual or heavenly Buddhas.
+Lastly, Therevadins believe that the *arhat* is the ideal Buddhist, while Mahayanists believe that it is the *bodhisattva*.
+Both arhat and bodhisattva have achieved enlightenment, but they differ in their response to entering the state of nirvana (absence of suffering): the *arhat* immediately proceeds to nirvana, while the *bodhisattva* delay it to help others also attain enlightenment.

+Generally, the main teachings of Theravada Buddhism is the same for countries which include people that practice them.
+Furthermore, it is practiced alongside other religions (e.g., some people practice Theravada Buddhism while also practicing Hinduism).
+On the contrary, Mahayana Buddhism has a diversity of teachings due to it being divided into numerous sub-schools.

 ### Key Elements of Buddhist Ethics

 ### Characteristics of the World in General

+Two aspects of the things that constitute the world:

+1. **Substantiality -** the materials that make up these things.
+With respect to this aspect, Buddhists believe that they are impermanent and devoid of any intrinsic qualities.
+2. **Functionality -** how things are designed to function or behave.
+In regards to this aspect, Buddhists believe that things are designed to be causally related.

 #### A. Impermanence and Emptiness

+Buddhists believe that everything is impermanent; everything is always changing and its future end is inevitable.
+This concept is related to their idea of emptiness—nothing has an independent identity.
+All things have their identity (i.e. labels we use to refer to them) due to the other things related to it; for instance, the materials that compose it, their function to the people who use them, or the things around it.
+A change in any of these aspects would also alter their identity, thereby it is *derived* from other things and is not *intrinsically* theirs.
+In relation to impermanence, because everything is always changing, there is no “intrinsic” quality that exists in any object (it is empty).

 #### B. Dharma and Dependent Origination

+Buddhists claim that there is a natural order existing in the universe (the *Dharma*), which is characterized by strict causal relations (the *law of dependent origination*).
+The law of dependent origination asserts that all effects are caused by a cause, which is also caused by another cause, and so on.
+There are two levels of applications for this law: a *general* and a *particular* application.
+The first one pertains to the causal processes in relation to the universe as a whole, while the second one only concerns causal processes specific to humans and their condition.

 ### The Human Condition

 #### A. Non-Self

+Buddhism rejects the popular belief that humans have a fixed self.
+They have two arguments that support this rejection.

+The first argument points out that an unchanging self implies that our self has an intrinsic nature; however, this is impossible because—as discussed in the concept of impermanence and emptiness—no object has intrinsic qualities, everything is relational.
+For humans, aspects of their identity depend on the various roles they play in different relationships.

+The second argument redefines the concept of the self.
+It states that the self is a result of combining five specific elements (the five *skandhas*):

+1. matter;
+2. feeling;
+3. memory;
+4. mental formations; and
+5. consciousness.

+These aggregates combined forms a whole, which is the self.
+The continuity of the self is caused by the overlapping of the changing aggregates with respect to time.
+In addition, this aggregates are further composed of other aggregates.

 #### B. Karma and Rebirth